s2010595014/clc3-project/test.md

 ```

 ## Enable Google Cloud Storage
-Spinnaker does not provide persistence storage so it needs to be set up.
+Spinnaker does not provide persistent storage so it needs to be set up.
 Create another Service Account that includes permissions to edit Google Cloud Storage buckets and then enable GCS.

 ```